Lawful interception: Technical description

 Generic global standards have also been developed by Cisco via the Internet Engineering Task Force (IETF) that provide a front-end means of supporting most LI real-time handover standards.
 All of these standards have been challenged as "deficient" by the U.S. Department of Justice pursuant to CALEA.

 Laws

-The principal global treaty-based legal instrument relating to LI (including retained data) is the Convention on Cybercrime (Budapest, 23 Nov 2001).
+The principal global treaty-based legal instrument relating to LI (including retained data) is the Budapest Convention on Cybercrime (Budapest, 23 Nov 2001).
 The secretariat for the Convention is the Council of Europe.
 However, the treaty itself has signatories worldwide and provides a global scope.

 Individual countries have different legal requirements relating to lawful interception.
 The Global Lawful Interception Industry Forum lists many of these, as does the Council of Europe secretariat.
 For example, in the United Kingdom the law is known as RIPA (Regulation of Investigatory Powers Act), in the United States there is an array of federal and state criminal law, in Commonwealth of Independent States countries as SORM.